-Many others tangos had been composed and popularized before 1887, but offered the first printed tango partitions with registered author.
-It is also the oldest tango still present in today’s repertoire and this is why it is regarded as the first tango in history.
+Many others tangos had been composed and popularized before 1887, but “El entrerriano” offers the first printed tango partitions with registered author.
+It is also the oldest tango still present in today’s repertoire and so is generally regarded as the first tango in history.

-Like most early tango compositions, “El entrerriano” is essentially an instrumental piece.
-Many different lyrics were written for it over the years by A. Semino y S. Retondaro, Planells y Amor, Julián Porteño and Homero Expósito but these were rarely used or recorded. Ángel Villoldo also added some verses to “El entrerriano” for Pepita Avellaneda in 1900:
+Like most early tango compositions, “El entrerriano” is essentially instrumental.
+Many different lyrics were written over the years by A. Semino y S. Retondaro, Planells y Amor, Julián Porteño and Homero Expósito but were rarely used or recorded. Ángel Villoldo also added some verses to “El entrerriano” for Pepita Avellaneda in 1900:

 “A mí me llaman Petita, ay ay, de apellido Avellaneda, ay ay, famosa por la milonga, y conmigo no hay quien pueda”

 Unfortunately Rosendo Mendizábal died in 1913 leaving no recordings.
-That same year “El entrerriano” was recorded twice, first by Genaro Espósito and later by Eduardo Arola under the labels Atlanta and Odeon respectively.
+That same year “El entrerriano” was recorded twice by Genaro Espósito and Eduardo Arola under the labels Atlanta and Odeon respectively.
 Other early recordings of “El entrerriano” include that of Ciriaco Ortiz with his trio and another recording by the municipal band.

 Del Priore, Oscar, and Irene Amachástegui.
 Cien tangos fundamentales.
 Buenos Aires: Aguilar, 1998.
 Print.